-HomeKit: The ultimate guide to Apple home automation
+Everything you need to know to get started with HomeKit

 How to set up your HomeKit accessories

-Once you've gotten a HomeKit accessory or two, you'll want to set them up with your house.
+Once you've picked up a HomeKit accessory or two, you'll want to set them up with your house.
 Here's our complete guide to hooking your accessories up to HomeKit; adding rooms, zones, and scenes; and sharing your HomeKit access with guests and family members.

 - How to set up your accessories with HomeKit